gmc-code/PC-Microbit-Extension-backup/docs/classes/Creating_a_Class.rst

 | The code below creates a class, ``LevelGame``.
 | The keyword **class** is followed by the name of the class then a colon. e.g. ``class LevelGame:``

-| ``pass`` is used as a placeholder for future code.
-When the pass statement is executed, nothing happens, but getting an error is avoided since empty code is not allowed in a class.
+| ``pass`` is used as a placeholder for future code, since empty code is not allowed in a class.
+| When the pass statement is executed, nothing happens, but getting an error is avoided.

 .. code-block:: python